tony-shifflett/lessonOne/README.md

 Ok...what just happened.
 One minute it was working and the next it's not.
 Any ideas?

-If you remember we initially assigned all spans a color of salmon and of course that rule is taking precedence so let's remove it all together.
+If you remember we initially assigned all spans a color of salmon and of course that rule is taking precedence so let's remove it.
 The span should look like the following:

 ```css
 span {